tjr357/testing-notes/meetings/dpd.pcg-b.observations.md

 ---
 Advice from Dan

-- For carry over, this is common, which my teams still struggle with
+h

 - I would advise you to keep track of your sprint plans, and note what was carried over each sprint.
 At least you capture the baseline data and can track trends over time
 - Like, how many cards were planned into the sprint, how many were added/removed, done/carried over
 - Since this is your first sprint, I would focus on continuing to make observations, keep them organized in notes (like you did above), to help document the baseline time health (such as with carry over)
 - Don’t stress too much about having to fix everything now.
 Take an assessment of the current state, and then plan small iterative  improvements

 ---

 - Seems like Hieu is approaching Jira from a development stand point.
 Where as I'm looking at it from a user's stand point
   - What are workflows used for in Jira?
     - Maybe this will answer the Defintion of Done
   - There seems to be a difference between "Stories" and "User Stories"
   - Doesn't seem we want stories to have "As a, I want, so that"
     - Hieu referred to this as the "whys"
 - Scott is feeling a little lost about what his role is